MicrosoftDocs/mobile-blazor-bindings/mobile-blazor-bindings/walkthroughs/build-first-app.md

 The easiest way to get started with Experimental Mobile Blazor Bindings is to create the initial project from the command line.

-> [!NOTE]
-> If you're using nightly dev builds from GitHub, [add a NuGet.config file to point to the nightly feed](../contribute/nightly-builds.md).
-For official releases, including previews, this step is not needed.

 1. Open a command prompt or shell window
 1. Install the Experimental Mobile Blazor Bindings project templates by running this command:

     ```shell
     dotnet new -i Microsoft.MobileBlazorBindings.Templates::0.1.173-beta
     ```

-    > [!NOTE]
-    > If you are using nightly dev builds, specify the template package source by appending this parameter to the command: `--nuget-source https://devdiv.pkgs.visualstudio.com/_packaging/Emblazon/nuget/v3/index.json`)

 1. Create projects using the project templates by running this command: